adoreblvnk/CICD_tutorials/kubernetes tutorial/README.md

     - `-o <format>`: Output format (eg `yaml`, `json`, `wide`).
     - `-A`: Select all resources from all namespaces.

-**apply**

-Apply a configuration to a resource by file (eg `yaml` files).
+**apply**: Apply a configuration to a resource by file (eg `yaml` files).
 Creates resources if they don't exist, updates resources if they do.
 This is the recommended way of managin K8s applications.

       kubectl apply -f <file_name>